bpiwowar/rocks/README.md

 Rocks
 =====

-This is the official rock server for the Torch ecosystem.
-Note that all these rocks are installable with [Luarocks](http://luarocks.org/), but most of them assume [LuaJIT](http://luajit.org/).
+This is the my rock server.

 Please refer to [the Torch portal](http://torch.github.io/) for more info on Torch.